ARMmbed/mbed-os-5-docs/docs/api/platform/Error.md

 - `crash-capture-enabled` - Enables crash context capture when the system enters a fatal error or crash.
 When this is disabled, it also disables other dependent options mentioned below.
 - `fatal-error-auto-reboot-enabled` - Setting this to true enables autoreboot on fatal errors.
-- `reboot-crash-report-enabled` - Enables crash report printing through the terminal when the system reboots after a fatal error.
-The format of this report is identical to error reporting structure mentioned in the [error report](#error-reporting).
-- `error-reboot-max` - Maximum number of autoreboots permitted on fatal errors.
-The system stop autorebooting once it reaches the maximum limit.
-Setting this value to 0 disable autoreboot.
+- `error-reboot-max` - Maximum number of auto-reboots(warm-resets) permitted on fatal errors.
+The system stop auto-rebooting once it reaches the maximum limit.
+Setting this value to 0 disable auto-reboot.

 Crash reporting feature also provides APIs to read and clear error context information captured in Crash-data-RAM region.
 Please see the API reference below for [crash reporting related APIs](#crash-reporting-api).